 If you’re renting from an individual landlord or a small property management firm, they may not be utilizing a large-scale payment processing platform, as it probably doesn’t make sense for them, financially speaking.

-The good news is that even if your landlord doesn’t use one of these platforms, there are companies like PayYourRent, Rock the Score, Zingo, CreditMyRent and Rental Kharma, that allow tenants to subscribe individually.
+The good news is that even if your landlord doesn’t use one of these platforms, companies like Rock the Score, Zingo, CreditMyRent and Rental Kharma, allow tenants to subscribe individually.